AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_processor.rst

 .. py:class:: Processor
    :module: PyOpenColorIO

-   The *:ref:`Processor`* represents a specific color transformation which is the result of :cpp:func:`Config::getProcessor`.
+   The *:ref:`Processor`* represents a specific color transformation which is the result of :ref:`Config::getProcessor`.

    .. py:method:: Processor.__init__(*args, **kwargs)